Not long ago, I went on a road trip between Quebec and Ontario, and during that trip in North America I fell in love with the city of Montreal!

 - Hôtel de l’ITHQ – This is a great option for 4-star hotels in Montreal with an on-site culinary institute that offers amazing and authentic gourmet dining restaurants.
 Their modern, spacious rooms come with free Wi-Fi and great mountain or city views.

-- Manoir Sherbrooke – This is a historic house with a décor that combines an old aesthetic with a modern style.
-The hotel is very close to many unique shops, cafes, and local attractions.
+- Manoir Sherbrooke – This is a historic house in Plateau Mount Royal with a décor that combines an old aesthetic with a modern style.
+The hotel is only a short walk to many unique shops, cafes, and local attractions.
 Close to Little Italy as well!

-- Auberge du Plateau-Mont-Royal – This budget hostel is colorful and has a unique décor in each room to make your stay more enjoyable.
+- Auberge du Plateau – This budget hostel is colorful and has a unique décor in each room to make your stay more enjoyable.
 It has a fun rooftop terrace, a shared kitchen and a small business center for all the guests.
 Great for a very good budget stay in Plateau Mont Royal!